markolson/kickscraper/README.md

 I've begun to document all the types of data available on the <a href="https://github.com/markolson/kickscraper/wiki/Datatypes">Wiki for this project.</a>

+## Status Update

+**This branch uses a different method for finding large groups of projects (popular, recently launched, etc).**

+This is in response to Kickstarter's API change in early January 2013.
+For more info, see [issue #14](https://github.com/markolson/kickscraper/issues/14) and [issue #16](https://github.com/markolson/kickscraper/issues/16).

 ## Installation

     $ gem install kickscraper